andyangtw/pcar/README.md

-## If you want to test mapping or localization on TX1, you should do some setting on your local machine ##
+## If you want to test mapping or localization on TX1, you should do some setting on your local machine ##tim
 1. connect to TX1 wifi
 2. Add **export ROS_MASTER_URI=http://192.168.0.100:11311** in your .bashrc
 3. Add **export ROS_IP=your IP** in your .bashrc